Agroecology as a Choice, Not Coercion

 Meet the world’s new farming buzzword: “agroecology.”

-I’d try to define it, but “agroecology” is one of those slippery terms whose meaning shifts depending on time, place, and agenda.
-It connects the words “agriculture” and “ecology’ in a way that’s supposed to feel fresh and innovative—but far too often it’s deployed for the purpose of persuading people in the developing world to reject the tools of modern agriculture.
+I’d try to define it, mais “agroecology” is one of those slippery terms whose meaning shifts depending on time, place, and agenda.
+It connects the words “agriculture” et “ecology’ in a way that’s supposed to feel fresh and innovative—but far too often it’s deployed for the purpose of persuading people in the developing world to reject the tools of modern agriculture.

 So beware of this buzzword: It has the potential to work like a buzzsaw that rips common sense into sawdust.